-Transmission Scheme Estimated Line Length (km) OPGC (IB TPS) - Jharsuguda (Sundargarh) 400kV D/c line with Triple Snowbird Conductor alongwith 2 no. 400kV line bays at Jharsuguda (Sundergarh) substation.
-Bays at OPGC end of the line would be under the scope of the generation developer.
-50
+Transmission neme Estimated Line Length (km) OPGC (IB TPS) - Jharsuguda (Su Triple Snowbird Conductor alongwi Jharsuguda (Sundergarh) substatio would be under the scope of the ge no. 400kV line bays at Bays at OPGC end of the line

 The scheme was approved in the meeting with constituents of Eastern Region regarding connectivity and LTA on 05-01-2013 and 24th TCC/ERPC meeting on 26-27 April, 2013.